legendu-net/blog/misc/content/2014-01-21-hadoop-fs-tips.markdown

     hadoop fs -tail /user/saurzcode/dir1/abc.txt
     hadoop fs -cp /user/saurzcode/dir1/abc.txt /user/saurzcode/dir2

+2. The command `hdfs dfs -mkdir` supports the `-p` option similar to that of the `mkdir` command in Linux/Unix.

 3. Check size of a directory.
     However, the depth option is not supported currently.